New Jersey Commercial Lease CAM Audit Rights [2026 Guide]

 New Jersey has no specific statute governing commercial tenant CAM audit rights.
+BOMA and ICSC standard lease forms include audit provisions, but many New Jersey landlord-drafted leases omit them.
 The governing framework is the written contract SOL under N.J.S.A.
 2A:14-1 (six years), the terms of the lease, and contract law as applied by New Jersey courts.
-That is a familiar framework for anyone who has looked at CAM disputes in other states, but the specific dollar magnitude of NJ disputes tends to be higher because of property taxes.

 N.J.S.A.
 2A:14-1 provides a six-year limitations period for most civil actions on written contracts.
 Your commercial lease is a written contract.
 A CAM overcharge claim is a breach of contract.
 New Jersey commercial tenants have six years from when the claim accrued to file a legal action.

 Accrual timing in New Jersey: the general rule is that a contract claim accrues when the breach occurs.
-For CAM disputes, this is typically when the annual reconciliation statement is delivered.
+For CAM disputes, accrual starts when the annual reconciliation statement is delivered.
 New Jersey recognizes a discovery rule for contract claims, but its application in commercial CAM contexts is limited.
-The reconciliation statement itself provides notice of the landlord's position on the charges, so courts have been reluctant to toll the SOL on the basis that the tenant did not know the charges were wrong.
-The tenant received the statement; the statement disclosed the amount; the SOL began to run.
+Courts have been reluctant to toll the SOL on the basis that the tenant did not know the charges were wrong when the reconciliation statement itself disclosed the amounts.

-There is a narrow exception: if the overcharge depends on information the landlord did not disclose in the reconciliation, such as the actual GLA denominator applied to the pool or the breakdown of management fees, there is a stronger argument for tolling until the tenant received that information through an audit request.
+A narrow exception applies: if the overcharge depends on information the landlord did not disclose in the reconciliation, such as the actual GLA denominator applied to the pool or the breakdown of management fees, there is a stronger argument for tolling until the tenant received that information through an audit request.

 New Jersey courts apply plain language contract interpretation to commercial leases.
 An unambiguous exclusion is enforced as written.
 If the lease excludes capital improvements from the CAM pool and the landlord includes a roof replacement, the exclusion governs.